AriFordsham/GHCWiki/commentary/rts/storage/stack.md

 [](/trac/ghc/attachment/wiki/Commentary/Rts/Storage/Stack/ret-itbl.png)

-The *SRT* field points to the SRT table for this stack frame (see [Commentary/Rts/CAFs](commentary/rts/ca-fs) for details of SRTs).
+(ignore the "return vector" part of the above diagram; return vectors were removed from GHC in version 6.8.1) The *SRT* field points to the SRT table for this stack frame (see [Commentary/Rts/CAFs](commentary/rts/ca-fs) for details of SRTs).

 ## Layout of the payload